Meir Ettinger: Comparisons with Meir Kahane

 the Messiah will come in a great conflict in which Jews triumph and praise God through their successes.

 Ettinger has been called the "ghost of Meir Kahane".
-Many similarities between Meir and his grandfather, once dubbed "Israel's Ayatollah", have been noted: the cheerful outlook, articulateness, the absolute self-assurance of being right, the shared belief that most Palestinians must be expelled in order to make way for a Jewish state and accomplish Biblical prophecy.
+Many similarities between Meir and his maternal grandfather, once dubbed "Israel's Ayatollah", have been noted: the cheerful outlook, articulateness, the absolute self-assurance of being right, the shared belief that most Palestinians must be expelled in order to make way for a Jewish state and accomplish Biblical prophecy.
 His words echo closely those of his grandfather.
 In Brooklyn, as in Israel and the West Bank, posters and graffiti proclaim that "Kahane was right", a slogan characteristic of the Hilltop Youth movement.

 As with his grandfather's example, Meir Ettinger's messianic Zionism dismisses the idea that Zionism was to establish a secular state, a state he detests.
 In a work written when he was 19, The Rebel Manifesto, he declared his refusal to have anything to do with Israeli political formations, (Note: Disaffiliation with all Israeli institutions is, Gershuni argues, characteristic of Hilltop youth.) since the state itself, and its multiculturalism, was an impediment to the recreation of Biblical Israel.
 (Note: As with ISIS, this authenticity is predicated on destroying all institutions of the secular State of Israel, which is undeserving of recognition.)
 To this end, the state, as constituted, had to be destroyed, and the coming of the Messiah was imminent.
 According to Mark Juergensmeyer, Ettinger's grandfather's extremist message influenced the execution of terroristic acts like the Cave of the Patriarchs massacre carried out by the Kach militant Baruch Goldstein and the assassination of Yitzhak Rabin by Yigal Amir.
 Juergensmeyer argues that the visions for a future Jewish religious state of both Meir Kahane and his grandson Meir Ettinger parallel the kind of an idealized Islamic society subscribed to by Mahmud Abouhalima, the perpetrator of the World Trade Center bombing.